ravenfire/magpie/readme.md

   to add functionality for the user to add their own scripts as needed.

 ## Workflow

 This section is incomplete as we are still developing the architecture.
 The intention is that the user will:

 1. Create a class that extends `AbstractPrimaryEntity` and implement its methods
 2. Create a class for each source (preferable in its own namespace) for each source that must extend `AbstractSource`.
    Implement the methods.
 Notable, the `execute()` method is what does the bulk of the work.
 3. Create a migration that extends the `AbstractMigration` class and define your source and Primary Entity tables.
 4. Create a model for each table that extends the Eloquent `Model`
 5. Create a main entry file, configure the `Magpie` instance and register the primary entity and sources.

+## Technical Stuff

+1. The following casing is used throughout Magpie to improve readability.
+(To be completed)
+  - *PascalCase* - Classes & Traits
+  - *camelCase* - Functions & Methods
+  - *snake_case* - Variable & properties

 ## Current State

 Ravenfire is creating this as a mono repository for now, developing the sources and entities we are interested in.
 It is in an incomplete state as we build features out as we need them.

 Before v1.0 we will extract our sources and entities and replace them with very simple examples.
 We will then open source Magpie as a framework.
 We may continue to open source our sources as well.

 ## License

 MIT.
 See Liscence File

 ## Contributors